 Challenging the Work Product Doctrine In Maritime Cases

 Maritime injury cases will have been thoroughly investigated by defense counsel or some other agent on behalf of the vessel, whose "work product" is vital to the truth-seeking function of discovery and trial.
-Discovery and full disclosure of that work product will nearly always be appropriate, as compared to the shore-side injury case where it will nearly always be inappropriate, but the phlegmatic plaintiff's attorney will frequently miss the opportunity to obtain the defendant's investiqave work product.
+Discovery and full disclosure of that work

-Maritime defense lawyers, from port city to port city, network extensively and effectively.
-They communicate regularly, and the movement of a vessel (after an accident has occurred or a lawsuit has been filed) is the subject of constant communication per telecon and telex.
-On board investigations are undertaken promptly and are continue from one port of call to another by co-counsel.
+email, telecon and telex.
+On board investigations are undertaken promptly and are continued from one port of call to another by co-counsel.
 Indeed, more than one maritime defense lawfirm in the same city may have boarded the vessel before it sailed, to investigate and reinvestigate the same incident.
 Plaintiff's counsel is usually blissfully unaware that this work product has been garnered.

 Work Product: Distinguished from Attorney-Client Privilege

-The work product doctrine is to be distinguished from the question of attorney-client privilege, which Congress determined to leave to the common law.
-While the attorney-client privilege is intended to promote communication between attorney and client by protecting client confidences, the work product privilege is a broader protection, designed to balance needs of the adversary system to promote an attorney's preparation in representing a client, against society's general interest in reviewing all true material facts relevant to the resolution of a dispute.
-At its core, the work product doctrine shelters the mental processes of the attorney, providing a privileged area within which he can analyze and prepare his client's case.
+by protecting client confidences, the work product privilege is a broader protection, designed to balance needs of the adversary system to promote an attorney's preparation in representing a client, against society's general interest in reviewing all true

 Work product protection is especially difficult to overcome in litigation involving insurance companies, which claim that all their investigations are made in anticipation of litigation.
 However, realistically recognizing that at some point an insurance company shifts its activity from mere claims evaluation to a strong anticipation of litigation, several courts have held that the probability of litigation must be substantial before a document will be deemed to have been prepared in anticipation of litigation rather than in the ordinary course of business.